Do I Need Notarisation for UKVI?

 No. UKVI explicitly requires only a certified translation with a statement of accuracy, translator credentials, and contact details.
 Notarisation is NOT required for any standard UK visa application.
 This is a common and expensive misconception.

-This is perhaps the single most expensive misconception in UK visa translation.
-Every year, thousands of applicants pay for notarisation — typically £30–£50 per document — when it is completely unnecessary for UKVI.
+This is the single most expensive misconception in UK visa translation.
+Thousands of applicants every year pay £30–£50 per document for notarisation that UKVI doesn't ask for and doesn't weigh more heavily.

 - UKVI does NOT require notarised translations